kylelin12/shelling-out/README.md

 echo with an exclaimation mark.</del> **FIXED**
 * Handling SIGTSTP doesn't work.
 After sending the SIGTSTP signal, program starts repeatedly sending ">" to stdout.
-* Randomly sends to STDOUT more than once
+* Randomly sends to STDOUT more than once because it forks more than once?
 * When creating or deleting files, the "No such file/directory" error is returned although the file is successfully added/removed.
+* Piping and using flags isn't compatible.
+Ex: `ps -aux | wc` won't work properly.

 ### Files & Function Headers:

-* parser.c : Parses the line
+* parser.c : Parses the line with the given delimiter
 ```
     /*======== char **parseargs() ==========
-    Inputs: char *line
+    Inputs: char *line, char *dlim
     Returns: Array of strings where each string is an argument of the command

     Dynamically allocates memory for a string array and for a copy of the input line.

-    Iterates through a copy of the input line and uses strsep to find the ` ` space
+    Iterates through a copy of the input line and uses strsep to find the delimiter.
-    delimiter.
-The index by index, each returned pointer from strsep is places in
+    Then index by index, each returned pointer from strsep is places in
     consecutive indexes of the string array.

     Returns the string array.